cse-labs/res-edge-labs/labs/assign-group-to-namespace.md

   ```

 - Results
-  - 3 files will be removed from each cluster NOT in the beta or pilot Groups (12 clusters)
+  - 3 files will be deleted from each cluster not in the beta or pilot Groups (12 clusters)
     - The IMDb Namespace
     - The IMDb Application
     - The `Flux listener` for GitOps